 - Cost: FREE (for restaurant patrons)

 - Additional Information: Check out the Chick-fil-A McKnight Road Facebook Page for more information.

 Ross Park Mall Play Area

 If you’re looking for Pittsburgh indoor playgrounds, don’t forget the mall!
 Long before there were all these unique places to play indoors in Pittsburgh, the mall was a favorite for families.
 (And it’s free!)
 Ross Park has a great play area set up right near the center of the mall.
 It’s the perfect spot if you and your kids need a break from shopping or are heading to the mall to walk around a bit.
 (Something I never thought I’d do before the age of 60.)
 Mall play areas in general are usually the perfect size for toddlers, with smaller slides and play structures just their height.

-Note: The play area at Ross Park Mall is temporarily closed due to COVID-19.
+Note: The play area at Ross Park Mall is temporarily closed.